onliniak/coffee-cream/README.md

 This is Coffee Cream without custom code aka stable.
 90% WordPress functions.

-Features :
+## Features :

 - Without jQuery
 - True all in one
 - Under 10kb size
 - Numeric keyboard navigation.
 Use 4 for previous post and 6 for next.

-Know Issues :
+## Know Issues :

-Help, my sidebar is broken !
+### Help, my sidebar is broken !

 Disable "minify" plugin.

+### Warning: printf(): Too few arguments in ocean-cream/comments.php on line 28
+Strange ...
+I have this warning in one post, but not in another.
+Give me few months for understanding & resolving problem.

-Screenshots :
+## Screenshots :

 ![Desktop](https://imgur.com/89yjw8Tl.png "Desktop")
 ![Sidebar](https://imgur.com/mOiRHiCl.png "Sidebar")